Over the past few decades, mixed designer breeds have taken front and center stage in the dog world, providing a pet buyer with a wealth of choices.

 The average price of German Shorthaired Lab puppies can range from $500-$1500.
 Unless you catch a break, there will be some work involved in landing a favorable deal.

-A dog is an investment which will have future maintenance costs, so it is best to start off on the right foot from an economic perspective as well.
+A dog is an investment that will have future maintenance costs, so it is best to start off on the right foot from an economic perspective as well.

 After you conclude your search efforts and are ready to pay the invoice, a heart to heart talk with the breeder about all related dog issues is strongly recommended.